 Hand Tool Safety

 Hammers, wrenches, chisels, pliers, screwdrivers, and other hand tools are often underrated as sources of potential danger.
 Hand tools may look harmless, but they are the cause of many injuries.
-In fact, an estimated 8 percent of all workplace compensable injuries are caused by incidents associated with hand tools.
+In fact, an estimated 8 percent of all workplace compensated injuries are caused by incidents associated with hand tools hence the need for Hand Tool Safety.
 These injuries can be serious, including loss of fingers or eyesight.

 Hand tools can cause many types of injuries:

 Cuts, abrasions, amputations, and punctures.
 If hand tools are designed to cut or move metal and wood, remember what a single slip can do to fragile human flesh.